 From 1974 on, Avondale has offered an expanding range of its own degrees with NSW government accreditation.
 A range of masters degrees has been added since the early 1990s.
 Doctoral studies have been offered since 2006.

 The past decade has seen significant development in staff qualifications and research output.
-Six research centres and an academic press have been established.
+Four research centres and an academic press have been established.
 There has been increasing interaction, including collaborative research with Australian universities, industry, and the professions.
 Scholarly activity has been facilitated by policies providing generously for staff research and professional development.